Sara Rosinsky • Shiny Red Copy

 I had a set of magic markers that I believed were truly magic.
 Their powers were a little nebulous, but I treated those pens with reverence and kept them in a bathroom cabinet.

 Back in the day, some cereal boxes included a novelty cardboard record you could cut out and play on a record player.
-Since the medium was somewhere between paper and audio, I thought if I drew pictures on those records, they would somehow play a narration of what I'd drawn.
-Spoiler alert: it doesn't work.
+Since the medium was somewhere between paper and audio, I thought if I drew pictures on those records, they would somehow play a narration of what I’d drawn.
+Spoiler alert: It doesn’t work.

 Credit cards were expensive to buy, but once you purchased one, you could get whatever you wanted with it.
 (Wouldn't that be nice?)